Lincoln County Television

 Heather passionately believes food businesses are a platform for positive change, community building, and sustainable economic development.
 Throughout her career she has created ways to find common ground through food to make a difference in people’s lives, culminating in her role as General Manager at Rising Tide Co-op in Damariscotta, Maine.
 Her entrepreneurial spirit has fueled her passion over the years.
 On her journey, Heather was the Executive Director of FARMS and created the FARMS Community Kitchen at Rising Tide Co-op, initiated the Loving Local Meals program in response to the Covid pandemic, established the first Lincoln County Food Council, and owned a vegan café and catering business.
 All along the way, Heather has been dedicated to listening, collaborating, and leading to positively change people’s lives through food.
 She believes that coupled with the important work of nonprofits, values-based businesses are a powerful force for building vibrant communities.
 Heather is excited to join the board of the Damariscotta Region Chamber of Commerce to help further strengthen and expand partnerships at a business level that bolster a local economy committed to the wellness and success of our community.

 Jeniffer is the Founder & President of Bmalori Creative, a full-service marketing company based in the Damariscotta Region.
 Her company provides expertise in design and branding, marketing strategy, websites and digital marketing, social media management, and consulting services for everything in between.
 Born and raised in a small rural town in the Western Mountains of Maine, Jeniffer relocated to the Damariscotta region in 2013 for a job opportunity, and to raise her daughter with all that the midcoast has to offer.
 Armed with experience and knowledge from working for non-profits, large security companies, and the antiques world at the international level, she launched Bmalori Creative in 2014.
-Recently, she left her 9-5 to help organizations and companies in Maine and beyond reach their visions, dreams, and goals through marketing.
+She left her 9-to-5 at the end of 2021 to help organizations and companies in Maine and beyond reach their visions, dreams, and goals through marketing.
 Jeniffer is proud to be on the Board of Directors for the Damariscotta Region Chamber of Commerce because she believes in the power of networking and helping neighboring businesses grow and flourish.